swarupmishal/mishal_swarup_spring2017/final/readme.md

 ![alt text](https://github.com/swarupmishal/mishal_swarup_spring2017/blob/master/final/analysis/ana_4/Monthly%20domestic%20violence.png)

 > Inference:
+- We can observe a higher rates of Crime in the mid year of each year.
 - The higher rate of crime activity during April-August, might be due to the fact that it's the summer period where people are always outside and more vulnerable to attacks from perps.
 --------------------------------
 ## Analysis 5